oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 An action or function overload MAY indicate that it is bound.
 If not explicitly indicated, it is unbound.

-Bound actions or functions are invoked on resources matching the type of the binding parameter.
+Bound action or function overloads are invoked on resources matching the type of the binding parameter.
 The binding parameter can be of any type, and it MAY be [nullable](#Nullable).

-Unbound actions are invoked from the entity container through an [action import](#ActionImport).
+Unbound action overloads are invoked from the entity container through an [action import](#ActionImport).

-Unbound functions are invoked as static functions within a common expression (see [OData-URL](#ODataURL), section 5.1.1), or from the entity container through a [function import](#FunctionImport).
+Unbound function overloads are invoked as static functions within a common expression (see [OData-URL](#ODataURL), section 5.1.1), or from the entity container through a [function import](#FunctionImport).

 ::: {.varjson .rep}
 ### <a name="IsBound12.1" href="#IsBound12.1"> `$IsBound`</a>

 The value of `$IsBound` is one of the Boolean literals `true` or `false`.
 Absence of the member means `false`.
 :::

 ## <a name="EntitySetPath" href="#EntitySetPath">12.6 Entity Set Path</a>

-Bound actions and functions that return an entity or a collection of entities MAY specify an entity set path if the entity set of the returned entities depends on the entity set of the binding parameter value.
+Bound action and function overloads that return an entity or a collection of entities MAY specify an entity set path if the entity set of the returned entities depends on the entity set of the binding parameter value.